Padres star Tatis suspended 80 games for positive drug test - WHIZ News

 Players who test positive for PEDs are ineligible for the postseason that year.

+“Again, that’s his story.
+I haven’t had a chance to talk to him about it yet.
+Ultimately that’s his explanation,” Preller said.
+“I think the biggest thing just from our standpoint, from a baseball standpoint, there’s a drug policy in place.
+He failed a drug screen.
+For whatever reason.”

+“Ultimately, he’s suspended and can’t play.
+That’s the biggest thing.
+That’s a player’s responsibility to make sure he’s within compliance of that.
+He wasn’t.
+Ultimately supportive of that and want to make sure he understands that,” he said.

-The son of a former big leaguer, Tatis made his MLB debut in 2019 and quickly became a smash hit.
+The son of a former big leaguer, Tatis made his MLB debut in 2019 and quickly became a smash hit on the field and with the fans.
 He has a career .965 OPS and has played shortstop and in the outfield.

 Tatis became one of the biggest MLB players suspended for PEDs since testing with penalties started in 2004, joining Rodriguez (2014 season), Ramirez (50 games in 2009 and 100 games in 2011), Robinson Canó (80 games in 2018 and 2020 season) and Miguel Tejada (105 games in 2013).

-Tatis had been on the injured list this season after breaking his left wrist — the accident is believed to have been in December in a motorcycle accident in the Domincan.
+Tatis had been on the injured list this season after breaking his left wrist — the accident is believed to have been in December in a motorcycle accident in the Domincan Republic.
 He had surgery in mid-March.

+“I think we’re hoping that from the offseason to now there would be some maturity.
+Obviously with the news today it’s more of a pattern and something we’ve got to dig a little more into,” Preller said.

+“I’m sure he’s very disappointed.
+At the end of the day, it’s one thing to say.
+You’ve got to start showing it with your actions,” he said.

 On Aug.
 6, Tatis began a minor rehabilitation assignment with Double-A San Antonio.
 He was 2 for 9 with a double and a triple in four games.

-“We were surprised and extremely disappointed to learn today that Fernando Tatis Jr. tested positive for a performance-enhancing substance in violation of Major League Baseball’s Joint Prevention and Treatment Program and subsequently received an 80-game suspension without pay,” the Padres said in a statement.
-“We fully support the program and are hopeful that Fernando will learn from this experience.”

-The Padres traded for Soto earlier this month in hopes of making a run deep into October.
-They had hoped a roster that included Soto, Tatis and fellow slugger Manny Machado could give them a better chance at the first World Series championship in team history — now, they’ll have to make that try without one of those key pieces.
+The Padres traded for Soto in hopes of making a run deep into October.
+They figured a roster that included Soto, Tatis and Machado could give them a better chance at the first World Series championship in team history — now, they’ll have to make that try without one of those key pieces.

+“Hearing that he’s going to get suspended for 80 games and not be a part of what we’re trying to accomplish here is something you don’t want to hear before a game and don’t want to hear overall.
+It’s just a terrible thing,” Machado said.

+“We were waiting to get him back and for him to be a sparkplug,” he said.

+Added manager Bob Melvin: “This is a blow for us. … I’m glad we made the moves we did over the deadline.”

-Tatis won’t be able to play for the Dominican Republic in the WBC next March.
-Dominican fans had been salivating at the prospect of a bruising lineup that included Tatis, Soto, Vladimir Guerrero Jr., Rafael Devers and José Ramírez.
+Tatis won’t be able to play in the WBC early next year.
+Dominican fans had been salivating at the prospect of seeing a bruising lineup that included Tatis, Soto, Vladimir Guerrero Jr., Rafael Devers and José Ramírez.

 Tatis will forfeit $1,510,989 of his $5 million salary this year, covering the final 55 days and 48 games of the season.
 He will lose approximately $1.39 million of his $7 million salary for the first 32 games of next season, with the exact number to be determined by how many days he misses.